 The Pick filter is an Axon-only feature that lets you set a range of picking positions that the instrument responds to.
-For this to work you have to set the Axon to send the picking position as a CC and configure Gtak5 to respond to this CC.
-If the pick filter is currently hidden see Section 7.7 for details of how to enable it.
+For this to work you have to set the Axon to send the picking position as a CC and configure Gtak6 to respond to this CC.
+If the pick filter is currently hidden see here for details of how to enable it.